justeattakeaway/JustSaying/docs/subscriptions/middleware/README.md

 The stopwatch middleware wraps the handler invocation one, and ensures that the `IMessageMonitor.HandlerExecutionTime`  method is called correctly.

-If no custom middleware configuration is provided, the above handlers will be added.
+If no custom middleware configuration is provided, the above middlewares will be added.

 #### Adding additional middleware